 Arapahoe County Open Spaces oversees funds generated by the voter-approved, quarter cent Arapahoe County Open Space Sales and Use Tax.
 Revenues from the tax support the County’s efforts in acquiring open space, building and maintaining parks and trails, managing designated heritage areas, and more.
 Additionally, over half of the revenues from the tax directly support our community partners—cities, towns, and recreation districts—through the County’s Grant and Shareback programs.

-Since 2005, Arapahoe County Open Spaces has distributed more than $43 million in competitive grants to communities across the County.
-These funds have supported more than 230 park, trail, and open space projects, including:
+Since 2005, Arapahoe County Open Spaces has distributed more than $53 million in competitive grants to communities across the County.
+These funds have supported nearly 266 park, trail, and open space projects, including:

 - New park and trail construction